cotsafv-ship-it/galileo/README.md

 # galileo
-galileo framework made by cotsafv-ship-it, jerome fernandez
+galileo library for easy browser javascript to send quick update messages in discord. made by cotsafv-ship-it, jerome fernandez